eob/eob.github.com/_posts/2012-11-07-enabling-cors-with-htaccess.markdown

 and potatoes of the whole thing.
 But it is important that you add the `Allow-Methods` one, too, because some browsers will do what is called a *preflight* request, which is an `HTTP OPTIONS` call to the endpoint to see, essentially, what's cooking on the other end of the line.

+The preflight is the browser's first impression before it goes and fetches the real thing you want.

-If you don't explicitly signal that CORS is also OK for `OPTIONS` requests using the `Allow-Methods` header, the browser might mistakenly think that CORS is not enabled.
-It will then conclude that any subsequent `GET` request will fail, and it will never perform the content you were intending.  **But -- and here's the rub -- your browser console will report this failure to you as a failure of the `GET` request**, throwing you off the scent of the real bug (a failed `OPTIONS` request).
+If you don't explicitly signal that CORS is also OK for these `OPTIONS` requests, the server might make a bad first impression.
+It will mistakenly think that CORS is not enabled, and then infer (incorrectly) that any subsequent  `GET` request will fail.
+Wanting not to waste your time and bandwidth, the browser will then never even attempt the `GET` fetch you were intending. **But -- and here's the rub -- your browser console will report this failure to you as a failure of the `GET` request**, throwing you off the scent of the real bug (a failed `OPTIONS` request).

 So that's it.
 CORS is your friend.
 And make sure not to forget about the `OPTIONS` preflight.